IanP07/Soar-Quickstart/docs/index.md

 Hello and welcome to the quickstart Guide for Soar, a codebase and library designed by the 2025 Screaming Eagles Programming team.
-This quickstart, similar to roadrunner, is a full codebase of everything you need to get a robot or field relative drive and command based autonomous working as quickly as possible, using an FTCLib structure.
+This quickstart, similar to roadrunner, is a full codebase consisting of every single file you need to use a robot or field relative drive and command based autonomous with positional commands working as quickly as possible, using an FTCLib structure.

-If you'd like to use an existing codebase, check out the [Soar Library Guide](LibraryGuide.md).
+If you'd like to use an existing codebase with this project, check out the [Soar Library Guide](LibraryGuide.md).